-Standards for Other Areas of Unique Concern.
+Objective 19 Standards for Other Areas of Unique Concern.
 Guide the growth and development of other areas of unique concern by establishing planning practices that address specific needs such as the provision of special needs housing, health care, or other services that benefit the community as a whole.
 The City's areas of unique concern include:

-- Village on the Isle Campus - Venice Regional Medical Center Campus
+- A. Village on the Isle Campus - B. Venice Regional Medical Center Campus

-Village on the Isle Campus
+Policy 19.1 Village on the Isle Campus

-Planning Intent: The City of Venice recognizes the full range of residential, community and ocial services provided by Village on the Isle (VOTI) and its unique situation in the ommunity requires special development and redevelopment standards.
-In order to stablish this use as a targeted location in support of the City's Venice Strategic Plan 020, which calls for an expansion to the range of housing and services available to serve eeds of the community, the following standards are established to permit the continued peration and renovation of VOTI's development program including: assisted living ndependent living, skilled nursing facilities and services, community services, adult day are, and related health care services and facilities.
-For the detailed map sheet that o
+Planning Intent: The City of Venice recognizes the full range of residential, community and social services provided by Village on the Isle (VOTI) and its unique situation in the community requires special development and redevelopment standards.
+In order to establish this use as a targeted location in support of the City's Venice Strategic Plan 2020, which calls for an expansion to the range of housing and services available to serve needs of the community, the following standards are established to permit the continued operation and renovation of VOTI's development program including: assisted living, independent living, skilled nursing facilities and services, community services, adult day care, and related health care services and facilities.
+For the detailed map sheet that depicts this planning area see Man ELIIM-24.

-/illage on the Isle Campus Standards.
-Development on the VOTI campus shall be buil
+Policy 19.2 Village on the Isle Campus Standards.
+Development on the VOTI campus shall be bui

-- he density range for assisted living facilities shall not exceed 30 units per gross acre vith individual kitchen facilities or 55 units per gross acre without individual kitchen acilities.
-Age restricted independent living facilities are permitted at a density not to exceed 18 units per gross acre.

-1. Conversion of units to multi-family residential uses or similar uses shall not be - allowed without approval by the City. - The total square footage allowed in the VOTI Campus maximum floor area ratio (FAR) of 4.0. - Building Envelope: - Height standards shall be limited to the height of existing VOTI structures with accommodation for new construction requirements consistent with Object and related policies, and Objective 10, Policy 10.8. - Provisions for additional height necessary for any appurtenance, such as required supporting emergency communications, physical plant and building access, or conditional height allowance for new renovation or expansion or assisted living, skilled nursing facilities and services, independent living, and elated health care services and facilities shall be consistent with Objective 9 and elated policies. - Parking Requirements: - VOTI uses may reduce their overall parking requirements upon review and approval of a parking study and may also use shared parking facilities. - Architectural Design Style:

-architectural design character predominate on the site or parent facility consisten with Policy 15.7 nsert map
+- A. The density range for assisted living facilities shall not exceed 30 units per gross acre with individual kitchen facilities or 55 units per gross acre without individual kitchen facilities.
+Age restricted independent living facilities are permitted at a density not to exceed 18 units per gross acre. - Conversion of units to multi-family residential uses or similar uses shall not be allowed without approval by the City. - B. The total square footage allowed in the VOTI Campus area shall be limited to maximum floor area ratio (FAR) of 4.0. - C. Building Envelope: - Height standards shall be limited to the height of existing VOTI structures with accommodation for new construction requirements consistent with Objective 9 and related policies, and Objective 10, Policy 10.8. - Provisions for additional height necessary for any appurtenance, such as required supporting emergency communications, physical plant and building access, or conditional height allowance for new renovation or expansion of assisted living, skilled nursing facilities and services, independent living, and related health care services and facilities shall be consistent with Objective 9 and related policies. - D. Parking Requirements: - VOTI uses may reduce their overall parking requirements upon review and approval of a parking study and may also use shared parking facilities. - .
+Architectural Design Style: - .
+Facilities and structures on the VOTI Campus may reflect the existin rchitectural design character predominate on the site or parent facility consisten vith Policy 15.7 nsert map